 What Kind of Hearing Aids Does the VA Provide?

-If you’ve made it to this point in the VA eligibility and approval process, it’s time to determine what kind of hearing aid will work best for your situation.
-The VA is contracted with several hearing aid manufacturers and has many different types of hearing aids available, including behind-the-ear and in-the-canal devices, as well as cochlear implants.
+At this point, it’s time to determine what kind of hearing aid will work best for your situation.
+The VA is contracted with several hearing aid manufacturers.
+They have many different types of hearing aids available, including behind-the-ear and in-the-canal devices, as well as cochlear implants.

-A hearing specialist will work with you to find the best hearing aid possible to meet your lifestyle needs and preferences.
+A hearing specialist will help you find the right hearing aid for your lifestyle.
 This means hearing aids with Bluetooth connectivity and remote controls, or devices that dampen ambient sounds.

-The VA typically reviews and updates its contracts on a two-year basis, so you may want to check in periodically to see if you’re able to upgrade your hearing aids.
+The VA typically reviews and updates its contracts on a two-year basis.
+You may want to check in periodically to see if you’re able to upgrade your hearing aids.